insight-platform/Savant/docs/source/main_concepts/adapters.rst

 RTSP source adapter reads RTSP stream from rtsp uri.

 RTSP source adapter parameters.
-This parameters is set as environment variables:
+These parameters are set as environment variables in the docker run command:

 - ``RTSP_URI`` specifies the RTSP URI for rtsp_source adapter.
 This option is required.
 - ``SOURCE_ID`` set unique identifier for the source adapter.
 This option is required.